Axia-Tech/AXIA-wiki/docs/learn/learn-identity.md

 ![Only built-in fields are shown](../assets/identity/04.jpg)

 The rendering of such custom values is, ultimately, up to the UI/dapp makers.
-In the case of AXIACoinJS, the team prefers to only show official fields for now.
-If you want to check that the values are still stored, use the [Chain State UI](https://axiasolar.js.org/apps/#/chainstate) to query the active account's identity info:
+In the case of AXIAJS, the team prefers to only show official fields for now.
+If you want to check that the values are still stored, use the [Chain State UI](https://AXIA.js.org/apps/#/chainstate) to query the active account's identity info:

 ![Raw values of custom fields are available on-chain](../assets/identity/05.jpg)

 It is up to your own UI or dapp to then do with this data as it pleases.
-The data will remain available for querying via the AXIACoin API, so you don't have to rely on the AXIACoinJS UI.
+The data will remain available for querying via the AXIA API, so you don't have to rely on the AXIAJS UI.

 You can have a maximum of 100 custom fields.

 ### Format Caveat

 Please note the following caveat: because the fields support different formats, from raw bytes to various hashes, a UI has no way of telling how to encode a given field it encounters.
-The AXIACoinJS UI currently encodes the raw bytes it encounters as UTF8 strings, which makes these values readable on-screen.
+The AXIAJS UI currently encodes the raw bytes it encounters as UTF8 strings, which makes these values readable on-screen.
 However, given that there are no restrictions on the values that can be placed into these fields, a different UI may interpret them as, for example, IPFS hashes or encoded bitmaps.
 This